lino/StatsDClient/README.md

 $statsd->increment('mypage.visits');
 ```

-For further informations on the functions offered take a look in the [StatsD.php](https://github.com/lino-dp/StatsDClient/blob/master/src/StatsD/StatsD.php).
+For further informations on the functions offered take a look at the [StatsD.php](https://github.com/lino-dp/StatsDClient/blob/master/src/StatsD/StatsD.php).